AlyaClient/alya-scripting/docs/scripting-api/index.md

 > **Hint**: When your script isn't working as expected, these debugging techniques can help:

 1. Use `alya.util.chatInfo()` to print debug messages to the chat
-2. Check the Alya console for error messages (press F8 to open it)
+2. [FEATURE NOT AVAILABLE YET] Check the Alya console for error messages (press F8 to open it)
 3. Use `print()` to output to the console
 4. Break down complex operations into smaller steps and test each one
 5. Remember that some functions may only work in certain game states (e.g., when connected to a server)